Link to Care After Cancer Welcome, Guest!

 • Individualized Monitoring Plan for Late Effects

-2. If attending a Survivor Clinic is not possible for your patient, you can create a SHP for your survivor using the Children’s Oncology Group Long-term Follow-up Guidelines.
+2. If attending a Survivor Clinic is not possible for your patient, you can create a SCP for your survivor using the Children’s Oncology Group Long-term Follow-up Guidelines.

-Contact the provider that created your patient's SHP.
+Contact the provider that created your patient's SCP.

 Call the center where your patient was originally treated for cancer and ask to speak to the survivorship office.